Possible Health: Possible

 On 18 March 2014, the U.S. based nonprofit changed its name from Nyaya Health to Possible.
 In December 2014, Duncan Maru was awarded an Early Independence Award from the National Institutes of Health (NIH).
 In 2014, Maru was awarded an Early Independence Award from the National Institutes of Health (NIH) to scientifically assess certain aspects of our rural healthcare delivery model.

 In February 2015, the team implemented Nepal's first integrated Electronic Health Record (EHR) system.
 In 2015, Possible's CEO Mark Arnoldy and co-founder Maru were named Schwab Foundation Social Entrepreneurs of the year.

 In 2020, Gita Pillai became CEO of Possible replacing Maru, who had served as interim CEO since 2018.

-Over the last decade Possible (US-based 501c3 entity) has been working with Nyaya Health Nepal (NHN) in two provinces in Nepal; Achham, a remote district in the Far Western Province and Dolakha in Bagmati Province.
+Over the last decade Possible has been working with Nyaya Health Nepal (NHN) in two provinces in Nepal; Achham, a remote district in the Far Western Province and Dolakha in Bagmati Province.

 Organizational structure

 Possible is organized as a partnership between the U.S. based 501(c)(3) and the Nepal-based NGO.
 They are two entities who operate independently, with a mutually interdependent partnership and a common goal of supporting health innovation in Nepal.